usamaahmadkhan/ocp4-upi-helpernode/docs/vars-doc.md

       options: iburst
     - server: 1.centos.pool.ntp.org
       options: iburst
+    - server: 1.centos.pool.ntp.org
+      options: key 1
+      key: 1 SHA1 HEX:12345678900987654432
 ```

 * `chronyconfig.enabled` - This will flag the playbook that you want to setup chrony to use a specific config.
 * `content` - This is an array of servers and their options.
 This eventually makes it's way to [the `chrony.conf` file](../templates/chrony.conf.j2).
-If you require further `options`, just put them in quotes: `options: "iburst foo bar"`
+If you require further `options`, just put them in quotes: `options: "iburst foo bar"`.
+*  `content[n].key` If Chrony require keys another file chrony.keys will have to be generated. provide `content[n].key` corresponding to the key number used in the `options`

 This playbook does NOT set up Chrony for you, instead it provides you with the `machineConfig` that you can load either pre-install or post-install.
 After the playbook has ran, you can do one of two things.